instructor-ai/instructor/docs/prompting/zero_shot/role_prompting.md

 !!! note "This is an example of Role Based Prompting"

-    - Role: You are a support agent at a tech company
+    - **Role**: You are a support agent at a tech company
-    - Task : You will be assigned a support ticket to classify
+    - **Task** : You will be assigned a support ticket to classify
-    - Reminder: Make sure to only select the label that applies to the support ticket
+    - **Reminder**: Make sure to only select the label that applies to the support ticket

 ### References